McGill-ECSE321-Fall2019/project-group-10/README.md

       <li> Once the picture is taken, an algorithm runs to look at the image taken and attempts to find all objects in the picture.
       <li> Once complete, a file called -> prediction.txt will be generated.
 In this file will write everything the algorithm detected.
   </ol>
   <li> Once this is done, in the front end, after making your way to the home screen, click on sign up.
-(Make sure you run ->> npm run dev in the face_recog branch).
+(Make sure you run -> npm run dev in the face_recog branch).
   <li> The algorithm is meant to detect individuals who are signing up to make sure they are human.
   <li> The button -> confirm identity, will run the script in the future (issues with running pythons script form java).
-If you press the button, it will read from the prediction.txt file and see what objects were detected.
-If you are a more than 65% human, you will be detected and you will be able to sign up for an account once all information is added.
+If you press the button now, a restful api call will be sent to the service class and will read from the prediction.txt file and see what objects were detected.
+  <li> If you are more than 65% human, you will be detected and you will be able to sign up for an account once all information is added.
 </ol>

 <h2>Instructions for testing and setting up email on Eclipse</h2><br>